vermont42/ProgrammaticLayout/README.md

 The structure of this code should be familiar from `BreedBrowseView`, but here are some comments:

 // 0: One step in the conversion of an app from IB to to PL is to inventory the fonts used in the app and centralize them in one file.
 As with colors, in a production app, these fonts, and their names, might be specified in a style guide from a designer.
-The Author has done the hard work of identifying the fonts for you.
+The Author has done the work of identifying the fonts for you.
 They are in the file `Fonts.swift`, and he uses one of them for `BreedCell.name`.

 // 1: In the IB version of this app, the height of the cat thumbnail, the width of that thumbnail, and the height of each row were identical but repeated twice, violating DRY.
 Defining this value once here promotes DRY.